Asamartino/EthernautChallenges/README.md

 To solve this level we will create a malicious contract that will implement the *isLastFloor* function.
 Then we will invoke the *goTo* function from the malicious contract.
-This will ensure that it’s the *isLastFloor* function from the malicious contract that will be used.<br/>
-The *isLastFloor* function needs to return false the first time it’s called (to pass the if statement) and true the second time it’s called (to change the boolean top value to true).
+This will ensure that it’s the *isLastFloor* function from the malicious contract that will be used.The *isLastFloor* function needs to return false the first time it’s called (to pass the if statement) and true the second time it’s called (to change the boolean top value to true).

 ### Level 12 Privacy:<br/>
 Solidity documentation release 0.6.4 :<br/>